98 Random Acts of Kindness To Do With Your Child - Baby Chick

 1. Bury Treasure at the Playground

-With permission from the school, of course, bury a sweet note and special toy in a box and stick a flag in there for kids to find it.
-They will be so excited that they have found real, buried treasure.
+With permission from the school, of course, bury a sweet note and a special toy in a box and stick a flag on it for kids to find.
+They will be so excited to have found real, buried treasure.
 The sweet note makes this gesture even kinder.
 You’ll definitely make someone’s day.

 2. Bring Your Teacher Flowers